All Episodes

 Do you think Igor Danchenko should be fearing for his life?

-I don't think so, but he might be, um, given everything he's been through, but I don't think so because he's a charged defendant in a U.S. federal prosecution.
+But I don't think so because he's a charged defendant in a U.S. federal prosecution.

 Even though he's out on bond, he's still being monitored by law enforcement authorities and in touch with his lawyers and in touch with the Justice Department and the FBI.

-So if something does happen or some serious threat is seen by them, they will um act appropriately, I believe.
+So if something does happen or some serious threat is seen by them, they will act appropriately, I believe.

-Well, so here's the thing I want uh when you talked about Steele not being in Russia for 20 odd years, right?
+When you talked about Steele not being in Russia for 20-odd years, right?

-Um it made me think of Dolan.
+It made me think of Dolan.

-So um it it looks like, you know, basically that Dolan was communicating with very high-level Russians around the time when he was accusing the Trump campaign of communicating with very high-level Russians, which they weren't doing.
+I mean, so it looks like, you know, basically that Dolan was communicating with very high-level Russians around the time when he was accusing the Trump campaign of communicating with very high-level Russians, which they weren't doing.

 And isn't that just completely bizarre?